Associate Dean of Students and Director of El Centro Chicano y Latino

 Elvira was born and raised in California’s Central San Joaquin Valley working alongside her parents and siblings in the grape fields and fruit packing sheds of Reedley, CA and surrounding communities in Fresno County.
 She is the first woman in her family to attend college, receiving her B.A. in Psychology from Stanford University and an Ed.M. in Administration, Planning and Social Policy from the Harvard Graduate School of Education.

-Elvira has worked in higher education, student affairs, academic advising, policy analysis and implementation, and community-based education for over fifteen years.
+Elvira has worked in higher education, student affairs, academic advising, policy analysis and implementation, and community-based education for almost 30 years.
 Elvira is also a writer and poet who self-published a memoir-style manuscript about her journey: "An (Im)possible Life."
-Elvira began writing poetry and prose ten years ago, due in large part to the encouragement and mentorship of her dear friend and teacher, Renato I. Rosaldo, Lucie Stern Professor in the Social Sciences, Emeritus at Stanford University.
+Elvira began writing poetry and prose twenty five years ago, due in large part to the encouragement and mentorship of her dear friend and teacher, Renato I. Rosaldo, Lucie Stern Professor in the Social Sciences, Emeritus at Stanford University.
 Her writing is focused on the retelling of life recuerdos (memories) with the intention of creating spaces of light, love, and healing for individuals and community.

 Elvira has presented her poetry and prose in various community and academic settings such as floricantos and conferences hosted at the University of Texas at Austin, San Jose State University, and Stanford University.
 Elvira has also shared her professional expertise at a mentorship workshop for undergraduate and graduate students at the annual meeting of the American Anthropological Association.